 How Could It Be and Wayward Wind

-The last blog post ended with the conclusion that we never quite know if Gal will find her soul mate and this lack of certainty is never more obvious than in the two songs How Could It Be and Wayward Wind, that demonstrate the unpredictability and flightiness of Gal Holiday.
+The last blog post ended with the conclusion that we never quite know if Gal will find her soul mate and this lack of certainty is never more obvious than in the two songs How Could It Be (V. Niemann) and Wayward Wind (J. Mathis), that demonstrate the unpredictability and flightiness of Gal Holiday.
 The songs smoulder with the potential that Gal finds a deeper, long term love affair.
 And yet, Niemann lets you know that Gal could be just as happy to float away on the next available wind than to tie herself to a howling hound.

-How Could It Be sets the listener up to think of wanton passion, sleepless nights and a woman that wants to be held tight:
+How Could It Be sets the listener up to think of wanton passion, sleepless nights and a woman that retrospectively aspires to be held tight:

 I can’t sleep but I’m so tired.